jkluong/OPSWAT_scan_api/README.md

 # OPSWAT_scan_api
 program to scan a file using OPSWAT

-kept it quick and simple for the assignment. could improve in the following ways: use helper functions to clean up the code store main url in a constant so that it can be changed when version changes or url changes use a proper way of limiting api calls to check for scan completion or even better using webhooks
+kept it quick and simple for the assignment could improve in the following ways use helper functions to clean up the code store main url in a constant so that it can be changed when version changes or url changes use a proper way of limiting api calls to check for scan completion or even better using webhooks